BlackJackMC/Matching/README.md

         1. User presses New session on home page
         1. A pop-up appears requiring the user to fill all necessary informations
         1. User presses Create new study session
+        1. Backend marks user is busy at the time of study session
     -   **Exception**:
         -   Backend does not respond
+        -   User is not free at the time of the study session
 -   View list of users
     -   **Precondition**: user has logged in and in a study session
     -   **Trigger**: user navigates to a specific study session page